 Scott Schwartz is an internationally known artist whose work has been seen on and off Broadway, across the United States, in Great Britain, Europe and Asia.
 He is also the Artistic Director of the acclaimed Bay Street Theater in Sag Harbor, NY.
 He directed the new musical The Prince of Egypt on the West End in London and a newly revised version of the musical Big Fish for CJ ENM in Seoul, Korea.
-He also directed Camelot at Bay Street Theater this past summer, and most recently directed Becoming Dr. Ruth, which ran Off-Broadway in December 2021.
+He also directed Camelot at Bay Street Theater, and directed Becoming Dr. Ruth, which ran Off-Broadway in December 2021.
 He will next direct the Austrian premiere of Disney’s The Hunchback of Notre Dame, opening in Vienna this October.
 For over twenty-five years, he has built a reputation for pursuing and embracing a wide range of works for the stage, from new plays to classics to musicals and opera.

 Schwartz directed Golda’s Balcony, William Gibson’s one woman play about Golda Meir, starring Tovah Feldshuh (Best Actress, Lucille Lortel Award; Best Solo Performance, Drama Desk Awards), which enjoyed a successful run at off-Broadway’s Manhattan Ensemble Theatre.
 Golda’s Balcony transferred to Broadway’s Helen Hayes Theatre where it went on to become the longest running one woman show in Broadway history.
 He also directed London, Los Angeles and San Francisco productions of the play with Ms. Feldshuh, and a national tour starring Valerie Harper.